com-posers-pit/smw_music/doc/source/examples.rst

 - Loop repeats and references are automatically detected and inserted.

-- Optionally, runs of more than 3 repeated notes/rests outside of a user-defined loop are converted into a superloop.
+- Optionally, runs of more than 3 repeated notes/rests are converted into a superloop.
+  These can be inside or outside user-defined loops.

 - A single repeat-start bar is converted into a loop point directive ``/``